MengyuWu/recitations/F-structs-unions.md

-# Supplementary Information for Recitation 5 #
+# Recitation F: Struct, Union, and Const #

 ## Structs (K&R 6) ##

 Structs are kind of like Java's objects but for C. Fundamentally, they allow you